 Here are some of the best home-based (or mostly home-based) business ideas:

 An increasing number of companies are outsourcing administrative services to remote workers.
-Virtual assistants communicate through instant messages while using online tools to keep track of files, schedule calls, and meetings, assign and keep track of tasks, and more.
+Virtual assistants communicate through instant messages while using online tools to keep track of files, schedule calls and meetings, assign and keep track of tasks, and more.
 As for expenses, all you need is your laptop.
-The most essential skills are organization and multi-tasking, as your workload will likely escalate very quickly.
+Essential skills are organization and multi-tasking, as your workload will likely escalate very quickly.